Santa Cruz II Galapagos Cruises

 Daily activity levels are chosen by the guests aboard Santa Cruz II.
 Your cruise can be as active as you want it to be, with several levels of excursions offered each day and a highly organized crew to keep all passengers on board engaged and enjoying the Galapagos Islands.
 A 1-to-1.5 guest-to-crew ratio ensures that no one is ever left behind and that each individual finds the right activity level to experience the Galapagos Islands.

-On the Western Galapagos Islands itinerary, visit Floreana, one of the oldest islands in the Galapagos that’s rich with marine life and human history, and experience the youngest volcanically active western islands of Isabela and Fernandina.
+On the Iconic Wildlife & Sublime Scenery (West) Galapagos Islands itinerary, visit Santa Cruz, Isabela, Fernandina and Floreana islands.
+Floreana is one of the oldest islands in the Galapagos and is rich with marine life and human history.
+Also on this itinerary are the youngest volcanically active western islands of Isabela and Fernandina.

-On the Northern Galapagos Islands itinerary, swim in the company of sea turtles and discover the impressive cliffs and natural rock formations like Elephant Rock and The Bishop on Santiago Island.
+On the Nature and Wildlife Expedition Cruise (North Galapagos Islands itinerary), swim in the company of sea turtles and discover the impressive cliffs and natural rock formations like Elephant Rock and The Bishop on Santiago Island.
 Leave footprints along the beaches of Rabida island where sea lions, marine iguanas, mockingbirds, yellow warblers and Darwin’s finches contrast with the iron-rich, red sandy shores.
 Spot playful dolphins on the way to Genovesa, a true birder’s island, where Prince Philip’s Steps lead to a rocky plateau and a colony of Nazca boobies, red-footed boobies, great frigatebirds and storm petrels.
 Enjoy time beneath the orchids and bromeliads on Santa Cruz Island in search for giant tortoises roaming in the wild.

 The Santa Cruz II offers active itineraries, with numerous options.
 Enjoy active as well as mellow hikes, options for Zodiac or glass-bottom boat rides, plus swimming and snorkeling for all levels.
 There is ample time to relax on board after meals or opt out of activities, but note that this is an expedition-cruise style itinerary, so you will be kept busy if you choose!